-“Get Inspired” features the stories from the Moreton Bay Region of people and their businesses and the lessons learned on the journey along with the recounting of successes and challenges
+“Get Inspired” is a Regional Development Australia Moreton Bay feature telling the stories of Moreton Bay region people and their businesses and the lessons learned on the journey along with the recounting of successes and challenges

 For our second interview in the “Get Inspired” series, I recently sat down with Cheryl Springer from Springers Solar.
 What was very interesting for me was how much of the lessons learned and valuing statements were in common with our last interview.
 I guess it says something about how family businesses operate.
 I hope you enjoy our second interview.

 NG: Your website tells me that you have been in business for over 30 years and in the solar business for 15 years.
 What did you do before and tell me about the journey that took you to being involved in the solar industry?

 CS: Prior to the solar business we were in the communications business; part of a national network working with corporate customers.
 We sold that business in 2002 but remained as consultants for three years during which time we thought about what we wanted to do in the future.

 Brian is an entrepreneur and saw a niche in the market for meeting the electrical needs of people in campers and caravans.
 He quickly realised that solar was a great alternative.
 At that time solar was mainly a technology being used in the bush including in houses of people living remotely.
 That all changed in 2006 with the introduction of the solar rebate – solar power technology really took off.